Krunoslav Rendulić

-Krunoslav Rendulić ([krǔnoslaʋ rěndulit͡ɕ]; born 26 September 1973) is a Croatian professional football manager and former player who is the manager of Bosnian Premier League club Zrinjski Mostar.
+Krunoslav Rendulić ([krǔnoslaʋ rěndulit͡ɕ]; born 26 September 1973) is a Croatian professional football manager and former player.

 Playing career

 Rendulić's professional career spanned over two decades.
 During this time he mainly played with the clubs in the Croatian First League, with a two-year stint in the Slovenian PrvaLiga with Interblock.
-In total Rendulić collected over 450 appearances during his career; 368 in thr Croatian top flight which puts him in top 5 of most appearances in the Croatian First League.
+In total Rendulić collected over 450 appearances during his career; 368 in the Croatian top flight which puts him in top 5 of most appearances in the Croatian First League.
 He finished his professional career at the end of the 2013–14 season, starting his work as a manager.

 During his stints with Hajduk Split, Rijeka and Interblock, Rendulić won the 2000–01 Croatian First League, 2005–06 Croatian Cup, 2007–08 and 2008–09 Slovenian Cups, and the 2008 Slovenian Supercup.

 Managerial career

 Rendulić started his managerial career in 2014 as an assistant coach under manager Dragan Skočić at Iranian side Foolad.
 They left club in 2016, while in 2017 Rendulić started to work as assistant coach under the coaching staff of Luka Bonačić at Qatari club Al-Arabi.